K4lig/Honeypot/README.md

 •	**Phase 4**: Detect and Visualize the Attack

 # PHASE 1 : Prepare the Infrastructure on GCP
 We will use the GCP free tier, which includes one -e2-micro- instance per month.
-For our lab of two VMs, the cost will be like a few cents per hour
+For our lab of two VMs, the cost will be like a few cents per hour (if you turn it off when don't use) or some bucks if you keep it on all month.

+1. Create instances (VMs)
+   1.1 Go to GCP Console and create a new project ("Cybersecurity Project" in this case).
+   1.2 Go to Compute Engine > VM instances.
+   1.3 Create VM 1: SIEM Server
+       * Name: siem-server-wazuh
+       * Region: us-central1 (or one near you)
+       * Zone: us-central1-a
+       * Machine type: e2-medium (Wazuh need more like RAM than micro. e2-micro may be failed)